gomasch/DotNetMasterPassword/README.md

 ![Windows GUI Screenshot](WpfMasterPassword/Screenshot.png?raw=true "Windows GUI Screenshot")

-Some source code was taken from other sources:
+Some code was taken from other sources:
 * https://github.com/ChrisMcKee/cryptsharp for the implementation of Pbkdf2 and some other crypto base stuff
 * https://github.com/PrismLibrary/Prism for some WPF base classes DelegateCommand and BindableBase
 * http://blogs.msdn.com/b/davidrickard/archive/2010/03/09/saving-window-size-and-location-in-wpf-and-winforms.aspx for window placement